JuliaData/DataFrames.jl/docs/src/lib/types.md

 ## Type hierarchy design

-`AbstractDataFrame` is an abstract type that provides database-like interface.
+`AbstractDataFrame` is an abstract type that provides an interface for working with tabular data.

 A key subtype of the `AbstractDataFrame` type is a `DataFrame` type that uses columnar data storage.

 The package provides a `SubDataFrame` type that is also `AbstractDataFrame` subtype.
-Is a view into `DataFrame`.
+The `SubDataFrame` type is a view into `DataFrame`.
 It stores only a reference to parent `DataFrame` and information about which rows from the parent are selected.
 Typically it is created by using the `view` function or is returned by indexing into a `GroupedDataFrame` object.

 A `GroupedDataFrame` type is a type that allows to store the information about the result of grouping operation performed on a data frame.
 It is intended to be created as a result of a call to the `groupby` function.